TokenChecker logo

 • Trace the creator wallet to see if they’re dumping

-It’s a massive workload—and unless you’re a full-time on-chain sleuth, you’ll miss stuff.
+It’s a massive workload, and unless you’re a full-time on-chain sleuth, you’ll miss stuff.
 Maybe not the obvious rug flags, but definitely the subtle traps like volume bots, spoofed holder counts, or phishing links embedded in fake websites.

 And worst of all?
 Every source you use speaks its own language.
 Different APIs.
 Different block explorers.
 Different risk models.
 It’s fragmented.

-It pulls in:
+TokenChecker pulls in:

 • Live trading stats (price, volume, market cap, liquidity)

-• Phishing site detection (if the linked site is flagged, you'll know)
+• Phishing site detection

 But Does It Replace Manual Research?